 I remember standing frozen a few seconds before it happened, knowing what was coming.
 I made a useless guess at the distance to the closest bathroom before accepting my fate.
 Standing there, a guest of the president and flanked by secret service men and women, I resigned myself to humility as the urine began its slow descent down the length of my pants in the 90 degree heat.

 And I had no one to blame but myself.

 I’m a pleasure delayer.
 No matter what it is or how important, if it brings me even the slightest bit of joy I want to put it off as long as possible.
 I’ve been like this since I was a kid.
 Somewhere along the way I learned that things were better if you had to wait for them.
 This is certainly true in some cases.

-A martini, for example, tastes far better at 5pm than it does it 10am.
-An orgasm – too – is exponentially more satisfying after 30 minutes than 30 seconds.
+A martini, for example, tastes far better at five pm than it does it ten am.
+An orgasm – too – is exponentially more satisfying after thirty minutes than thirty seconds.
 This logic is sound, but it requires a bit of moderation.
 The problem is I’m not good with moderation, so I’ve started applying it to everything that brings pleasure or relief.
 Everything, including urination.